MonDroids/CryptoMimi/README.md

-# CryptoMimi changed to KryptoMimi
+# CryptoMimi changed to KryptoMimi /has Chosen a unique name./
 # /Mimi/ is my cat name :)
 # nft-marketplace-code
 NFT Marketplace